Netplay Getting Started / FAQLink

 Does it support more than two players?Link

-What do you think for RetroArch netplay to work?Link
+What do you need for RetroArch netplay to work?Link

 - Same RetroArch version, same core version, and the same exact content.